niracler/nyaruko-telegram-bot/README.md

 Then fill in the name of the D1 database returned into `wrangler.toml`, and change the database_id in my configuration file to your D1 database id.

+> Note⚠️: Before Nyaruko is deployed, messages with multiple images will not be synchronized to xLog because the corresponding media_group_id cannot be found in the D1 database.
+Later, we will consider creating a script to synchronize historical messages.

 ```toml
 [[d1_databases]]
 binding = "DB" # i.e. available in your Worker on env.DB